-The protection of the right to privacy and consequently the protection of personal data are important concerns of the European External Action Service (EEAS) as a European public administration.
-The key legal basis for the rights is article 8 of the EU Charter on Fundamental Rights .
+The protection of the right to privacy and the protection of personal data – as set out in article 8 of the EU Charter on Fundamental Rights – are important concerns for the European External Action Service (EEAS) as a European public administration.

-These rules concern all departments within the EEAS and all EU Delegations that process information identifying individuals.
-The Data Protection Office of the EEAS must be notified in advance of any operation involving such data collection, consultation, transmission or organisation.
+These rules apply to all departments within the EEAS and all EU Delegations that process information identifying individuals.
+The EEAS Data Protection Office must be notified in advance of any operation involving such data collection, consultation, transmission or organisation.
 All data of a personal nature provided to the EEAS - namely data which can identify a person directly or indirectly - will be handled with the necessary care.

 1. Notice – people whose data is being collected, processed and kept should be informed

 2. Purpose – data collected should be used only for the stated purpose(s) and for no other